 How do you create a walking tour?
 I suppose the first consideration is how long it will be, both time and distance.
-I ve found an hour or so is a good length of time.
+I've found an hour or so is a good length of time.
 Then think of where you want the tour to go.
 What do you want to highlight-physically, historically and story-wise?
-There isn't the to cover every thing, so what are the key thing you want your guests to learn, experience, enjoy and appreciate?
+There isn't time to cover everything, so what are the key things you want your guests to learn, experience, enjoy and appreciate?
 Those are good basic guiding questions.
-And notes are a wonderful thing, None of this has to be memorized.
-A bullet-point list or an outline with the main facts of each stop is great.
+And notes are a wonderful thing.
+None of this has to be memorized.
+A built-point list or an outline with the main facts of each stop is great.